Sant'Agostino, San Gimignano

 The chiesa di Sant'Agostino (Church of St Augustine) is the second largest church in San Gimignano, Italy, after the Collegiata.
 It is owned by the Order of Saint Augustine.

-Sant'Agostino is an imposing 13th century building.
-The interior is a large hall dominated by the seventeen-panel fresco cycle on The Life of St Augustine around the high altar, painted by Benozzo Gozzoli between 1463 and 1467.
+Sant'Agostino is an imposing 13th-century building.
+The interior is a large hall dominated by the seventeen-panel fresco cycle on The Life of St Augustine in the apse around the high altar, painted by Benozzo Gozzoli between 1463 and 1467.
 By Benozzo is also a votive fresco of Saint Sebastian commissioned by the Augustinians after the 1464 plague.
-Unlike traditional depictions the Saint as a martyr, he is shown in a tunicle and large cloak, shielding the population praying at his feet.
+Unlike traditional depictions of the saint as a martyr, he is shown in a tunicle and large cloak, shielding the population praying at his feet.
 A painted inscription on the floor dates the work to July 28, 1464.
-The altarpiece is the Coronation of the Virgin by Piero del Pollaiuolo (1483).
-There are a number of other frescoes in the church.
+There are a number of other Quattrocento frescoes in the church.

+The Renaissance altarpiece by Piero del Pollaiuolo depicts the Coronation of the Virgin (1483).
 The Cappella di San Bartolo houses the remains of the eponymous saint (1228-1300), a lay Franciscan who died of leprosy.
-The magnificent altar in the chapel is by Benedetto da Maiano.
+The magnificent altar in the chapel was created by Benedetto da Maiano.